zowe/zowe-cli-tasks-plugin/docs/helpers.md

-# Zowe Tasks Helpers Property
+# Zowe Tasks helpers Property
-In your [zowe-tasks.yml](./config.md) configuration file you can specify a set of "function-like" helpers that you can "call" or "reuse" throughout your tasks.
+In your [zowe-tasks.yml](./config.md) configuration file you can specify a set of "function-like" helpers that you can "call" or "reuse" throughout your tasks using the `helpers` property.

 See the [IHelpers.ts](../src/api/interface/config/IHelpers.ts) interface for full documentation.